We have reviewed the best Four Seasons hotels in Hawaii, which includes the stunning Four Seasons Maui in the most exclusive resort on Maui, Wailea.

 The Club Floor

-One particularly attractive feature of this property is that guests that book into a Club room or Club suite enjoy complimentary access to the hotel’s exclusive Club Floor Lounge.
-The ‘hotel within the hotel’, Club Floor has its own concierge team solely dedicated to the 26 rooms and suites on the top level.
+One particularly attractive feature of this property is that guests who book into a Club room or Club suite enjoy complimentary access to the hotel’s exclusive Club Floor Lounge.
+The ‘hotel within the hotel,’ Club Floor, has its own concierge team solely dedicated to the 26 rooms and suites on the top level.
 Here, guests enjoy complimentary all-day refreshments, a full-service bar, and other appealing extras.
 Once you have entered the Club Lounge, everything is free, which can actually bring down the cost of your vacation.

-Club floors often offer the best possible deal because, although the initial price is higher, you do not need to pay resort rates for food and drinks which can save you hundreds of dollars every day.
+Club floors often offer the best possible deal because, although the initial price is higher, you do not need to pay resort rates for food and drinks, which can save you hundreds of dollars daily.

 Would I return?
-To Wailea, yes in a heartbeat, this is my favorite resort on the Islands.
-Would I eat in Spagos and drink in my favorite bar/corridor with the view?
-Yes!
-Would I recommend the Four Seasons Wailea.
-Absolutely Yes 100%, for the gorgeous rooms, stunning views, amazing beach and just to participate in the magical Four Seasons experience.
+To Wailea, yes, in a heartbeat.
+Wailea is my favorite resort area on the island.
+Would I recommend the Four Seasons Wailea?
+Absolutely Yes, 100%, for the gorgeous rooms, stunning views, amazing beach, and just participating in the magical Four Seasons experience.

 Four Seasons Maui also features in our best Four Seasons hotels in North America.